Depression Test FAQ

 What is depression?

-Depression is a medical condition that affects mood, energy, sleep, appetite, and ability to function.
-It's more than feeling sad—it's persistent symptoms that last for weeks or months.
+Depression is a common mental health condition that can affect mood, energy, sleep, appetite, and ability to function.
+It's more than feeling sad—it can involve persistent symptoms that last for weeks or months.

 How common is depression?